chandanhpcic/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Note::

     Leave the DNS Server field (which appears if :code:`advanced mode` is selected) blank.
-Otherwise WireGuard will overwrite OPNsense's DNS configuration
+Otherwise WireGuard will overwrite Reticen8's DNS configuration

 - **Save** the Local peer configuration, and then click **Save** again
 - Re-open the Local peer configuration